-I know you want to find out all about your Buddha Statue.
-Or you need to know what the one you want to buy will symbolise and should you get it.
+So you want to find out all about your Buddha Statue, the poses and postures.
+What are the different types of Buddhas?
+What are the symbols of buddhism and what do they mean?
+You need to know what the Buddha you want to buy means, should you buy it?
 In other words what does it all mean?
 You are not alone in asking that, read on to find out more.

 We create and sell beautiful Buddha statues in reconstituted marble and are here to help you; by giving you a short run down on some of the symbols used in the making of cast Statues of Buddha and hopefully getting you to see how a Buddha statue can enhance your life